syncfusion-content/jsp-docs/jsp/PivotChart/Overview.md

 ---
 layout: post
-title: PivotChart Control Overview
+title: PivotChart Control Overview | JSP | Syncfusion
-description: This document illustrates overview of PivotChart control in JSP platform.
-PivotChart is a lightweight component to visualize relational and OLAP data sources in graphical format
+description: It is an overview of PivotChart control in JSP platform.
+PivotChart visualizes relational and OLAP data sources in a graphical format
 platform: JSP
 control: PivotChart
 documentation: ug